jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 *       37:00 What are Larry Ellison’s (Oracle CEO) two philanthropic endeavors (as of 2011) and what do they show?
 *       40:00 What is IllumOS and when was it released?
 *       42:00 What happened to the remaining Sun Engineers when Oracle “closed” OpenSolaris?
-*       55:16 What the IllumOS based KVM advantages over Linux and Oracle Solaris?
+*       55:16 What are the IllumOS based KVM advantages over Linux and Oracle Solaris?
 *       57:38 What is the name of the Joyent based IllumOS distribution?

 ### Lab